-A challenge common people face is that the payroll terminology is not a simple walk in the park, particularly when we talk about additional employee compensation like overtime and double time.
-What exactly is overtime, and what is double overtime?
+A challenge common people face is that the payroll terminology is not easy, particularly when we talk about additional employee compensation like overtime and double time.
+What is overtime, and what is double time?
 And how are they different?

 Let’s start.